huan/node-facenet/docs/index.md

 faceList[1].embedding = await facenet.embedding(faceList[1])
 console.log('distance between the different face: ', faceList[0].distance(faceList[1]))
 console.log('distance between the same face:      ', faceList[0].distance(faceList[0]))
+// Output
+// distance between the different face:  1.2971515811057608
+// distance between the same face:       0
+// faceList[0] is totally the same with faceList[0], so the number is 0
+// faceList[1] is different with faceList[1], so the number is big.
+// If the number is smaller than 0.75, maybe they are the same person.
 ```
 <a name="Face+save"></a>